astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/known_constants.md

 ## `typing.TYPE_CHECKING`

 This constant is `True` when in type-checking mode, `False` otherwise.
 The symbol is defined to be `False` at runtime.
 In typeshed, it is annotated as `bool`.
-This tests makes sure that we infer `Literal[True]` for it anyways.
+This test makes sure that we infer `Literal[True]` for it anyways.

 ### Basic